PrestaShopCorp/partner-devtools.prestashop.com/docs/1-preparing-your-environment/README.md

 ---
-title: Preparing your Environment for PrestaShop Cloud Services
+title: Preparing Your Environment for PrestaShop Cloud Services
 ---

-# Overview
+# Preparing Your Environment for PrestaShop Cloud Services

 To use PrestaShop Cloud Services, you need to **have a PrestaShop instance running and available online**.

 You can either choose to install PrestaShop and configure it yourself, or use a Docker image containing a preconfigured PrestaShop environment.

-## Installing PrestaShop manually
+## Installing PrestaShop Manually

 You can install PrestaShop manually by following the [PrestaShop Open Source documentation](https://devdocs.prestashop-project.org/8/basics/installation/).